openfoamtutorials/OpenFOAM_Tutorials_/README.md

 -OpenFOAM Light Optimization Tips:
 	-Reordering
 	-Potential initialization
+-How to Run OpenFOAM in Parallel with OpenMPI

 If you would like to see a tutorial listed above or have a suggestion of your own, let me know through the YouTube channel!